Benefits of an Evansville Audubon Society Membership:

 Spring and Christmas Bird Counts: Birders participate in two international bird counts, one in the spring and another during the week between Christmas and New Year's Day by taking a census of birds in Vanderburgh and Posey Counties.
 We also participate in various other counts throughout the year, including the Great Backyard Bird Count in February.

 Educational Programs: Annually, we fund environmental grants with area schools.
 We were also sponsors of the North Woods nature trail, and EAS volunteers wrote the signage for the trail system and developed GPS computer-generated trail maps.

 Audubon Magazine: Besides the satisfaction of supporting our conservation services and activities, a very tangible (and immensely enjoyable) benefit awaits you in the colorful pages of the world-acclaimed quarterly magazine Audubon.
 The voice of the National Audubon Society, a byword for conservation, Audubon has been speaking out on issues vital to nature for almost a century.

 Not an Evansville Audubon Society member?

+Join for $20/year and you become a member of the National Audubon Society and receive the Audubon Magazine.
+Make checks payable to: National Audubon Society (Please use Chapter code H03 in memo line).
 Be sure to include your name, address, city, state and zip code.
 And if this is a gift, please include name and complete mailing address of person giving the gift.